If you want a quick and easy science experiment for kids, try the fun making butter science experiment. It’s science you can eat!

 Not so good.
 It was nothing like the buttermilk sold in grocery stores.

 Have you made butter?
-Of all the easy science experiments we tried this month, making butter was one of our favorites!
+Of all the easy science experiments for kids we’ve tried this month, making butter was one of our favorites!